Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Read Redmi 9 Price and Specs.

 This mammoth 5020mAh battery does a good job when it comes to providing juice to the device efficiently even in heavy usage or high graphics work.
 Well, I played PUBG on HD graphics with Extreme Frame Rate and a good level of display brightness for 2.5 hours straight and the battery went from 98% to 66%.
 32% of battery juice for 2.5 hours of extreme gaming, sounds fair to me for the price.

 Even if the juice drains, you have 18W Fast Charging to fill up the juice real quick.
-As for connectivity, the device houses 3.5mm headphone jack, Type-C Reversible connector, Hybrid SIM tray.
+As for connectivity, the device houses a 3.5mm headphone jack, a Type-C Reversible connector, and a Hybrid SIM tray.
 Overall the battery performance and connectivity of this phone are great.

 Also, Do Check: Mi band 5 announced, launch soon in Nepal.

-If you want to consider other phones from Xiaomi than check out our list for Xiaomi Mobile Price in Nepal to know about all the phones from Xiaomi that are available right now in Nepal.
+If you want to consider other phones from Xiaomi then check out our list for Xiaomi Mobile Price in Nepal along with Redmi phones to know about all the phones from Xiaomi that are available right now in Nepal.

 As we discussed in the review above Redmi Note 9 Pro is a good deal in the price range.
 If the company would have gone for Super AMOLED or just AMOLED display then it would have been much better.
 But as we know compromises must be made in this mid-range section, so this could be the one.
 Read the review of the Samsung M31, which comes with a SAMOLED display and a 6000mAH battery.